 Our results are also subject to seasonal and cyclical fluctuations.
 Seasonal fluctuations typically result in higher revenue and broadcast operating income in the second and fourth quarters than in the first and third quarters of each year.
 This seasonality is primarily attributable to advertisers' increased expenditures in the spring and in anticipation of holiday season spending in the fourth quarter and an increase in television viewership during this period.
 In addition, we typically experience fluctuations in our revenue and broadcast operating income between even-numbered and odd- numbered years.
-In years in which there are impending elections for various state and national offices, which primarily occur in evennumbered years, political advertising revenue tends to increase, often significantly, and particularly during presidential election years.
+In years in which there are impending elections for various state and national offices, which primarily occur in even-numbered years, political advertising revenue tends to increase, often significantly, and particularly during presidential election years.
 We consider political broadcast advertising revenue to be revenue earned from the sale to political candidates, political parties and special interest groups of advertisements broadcast by our stations that contain messages primarily focused on elections and/or public policy issues.
 In even-numbered years, we typically derive a material portion of our broadcast advertising revenue from political broadcast advertisers.
 For the years ended December 31, 2016 and 2015, we derived approximately 11% and 3%, respectively, of our total revenue from political broadcast advertisers.
-If political broadcast advertising revenues declined, especially in an even-numbered year, our results of operations and financial condition could also be materially adversely affected.
-Also, our stations affiliated with the NBC Network broadcast Olympic Games and typically experience increased viewership and revenue during those broadcasts, which also occur in even-numbered years.
-As a result of the seasonality and cyclicality of our revenue and broadcast operating income, and the historically significant increase in our revenue and broadcast operating income during even-numbered years, potential investors are cautioned that it has been, and is expected to remain, difficult to engage in period-over-period comparisons of our revenue and results of operations.
+If political broadcast advertising revenues declined, especially in an even-numbered year, our results of operations and typically experience increased viewership and revenue during those broadcasts, which also occur in even-numbered years.
+As a result of the seasonality and cyclicality of our revenue and broadcast operating income during even-numbered years, potential investors are cautioned that it has been, and is expected to remain, difficult to engage in period-over-period comparisons of our revenue and results of operations.